-There are three LEGO® Brand Retail Stores in the bay area for your shopping convenience during your visit to our convention.
-However, be advised that there is no discount offered to Bricks by the Bay attendees.
+There are three LEGO® Brand Retail Stores in the South Bay Area for your shopping convenience during your visit to our convention.
+Westfield Valley Fair is the closest to the convention site.
+Be advised that there is no discount offered to Bricks by the Bay attendees.
 Details on this page are subject to change without notice.

 You can find these stores, the hotel, and nearby airports all on the Google Map of BBTB Points of Interest.
 Use the directions and (on your mobile device) navigation features to get detailed driving and/or transit directions.